Skip to main content

 Touch of Dance seeks to remedy these growing problems by bringing back dance to its original purpose, which is to show glory and honor to God through our body.
 Founded and taught by Uta Trogele, Touch of Dance is an interactive educational entertainment of ballroom dance for young people with a goal of bringing joy into everyone’s life and to be an alternative to what society offers us.
 As a Catholic-focused program affiliated with Culture Project International, Touch of Dance additionally introduces young people to be a man and a woman in God’s plan for humanity based on Theology of the Body by St. John Paul II.
 It is a wonderful way to create community especially among young Catholics and ultimately to evangelize.

-Dance creates harmony between male and female and offers healthy attention and compliments.
+Partner dance creates harmony between male and female and offers healthy attention and compliments.
+It reduces anxiety and increases production of the happy hormone oxytocin in the body.
+The unique teaching of the unit system activates the dancers’ creative, sensory functions of the right brain through the act of listening to music, moving accordingly to rhythm, and sensing the partner.
 Dance can be healing for ourselves and our relationships if we open ourselves to its beauty.
 Interested in giving Touch of Dance a try at your next gathering of teenagers or young adults?
-Touch of Dance is available for organization at schools, churches, colleges and universities, and private events.
+Touch of Dance is available for schools, churches, colleges and universities, and private events.

 “It is an illusion to think that we can build a true culture of human life if we do not help the young to accept and experience sexuality and love and the whole of life according to their true meaning and in their close interconnection.”